gtrabbit/linuxConfig/README.md

 As grader, I then installed all the software necessary to run the web application.
 Since Lightsail already came with Python, I began by installing Apache2, then WSGI.
 Next, I cloned the repository of my Catalog project to a subdirectory in the `/var/www` directory.
 I then set the apache2 configuration to serve my Catalog project as a WSGI application.

 Next, I installed all dependencies for the Catalog project (first installing pip3).
 This included Flask (and all its dependencies), postgresql and several others.
 I then made the necessary modifications to my source code to migrate the project from using sql-lite to postgresql.
 This required creating a postgresql user (also named grader, and with an eponymous password), and creating the initial database via commandline in the psql shell.
+To populate the database with starting data, the Catalog requires the RandomWords module, which is used to generate content.
+With that installed, I ran the load_start_data.py module located in the Git repo.

 To enable OAuth2 login for the application, I generated a new client_secrets file and refactored the python code to point to this file using absolute paths.

+## Dependencies

+In configuring this server, I installed/utilized the following software:

+### Python Modules

+* flask
+* sqlalchemy(.orm)
+* random
+* string
+* httplib2
+* json
+* requests
+* oauth2client(.client)
+* passlib
+* itsDangerous
+* random_words

+### Linux packages

+* Apache2
+* WSGI (mod_wsgi)
+* pip3
+* ssh-keygen
+* postgresql

 ## Epilogue